 Your hygienist carefully removes plaque and tartar from your teeth, especially around the gumline and between teeth where your toothbrush can’t reach.
 After removing deposits, they polish your teeth to remove surface stains and create a smooth surface that resists plaque buildup.
 Many hygienists apply fluoride treatment to strengthen enamel and provide additional cavity protection.

 After your cleaning, the dentist examines your teeth, gums, tongue, and other oral tissues for signs of decay, inflammation, or anything unusual.
 This examination also includes checking your bite alignment and jaw joints.
-Digital X-rays and advanced tools such as the iTero scanner help your dental team see what’s happening below the surface and between teeth with significantly less radiation than traditional film X-rays.
+Digital imaging gives us a much clearer picture of your oral health than was possible years ago.
+It helps us identify changes earlier and explain exactly what we’re seeing, so you can make informed decisions about your care.

 To understand how all of these steps fit into your long-term oral health, the preventive dental care guide breaks down what to expect and why each part of the process matters.